yahya14/octoslots/README.md

 - Due to the way Octoslots works, Octolings show up as inklings in the menus.
 There is currently no solution to fix this.

 - Octolings will load fine in Battle Dojo, however, due to an unknown bug, the game crashes while leaving this mode.
 Unfortunately, there is no way to fix this issue.

+- The **Auto-poke main player** function doesn't 100% work, since the program only finds and compares you're name on the program interface and not in-game.
+To make it work properly, choose the right **Mode** during the matchmaking screen, and do not choose the **Idle** option.
+This way the program can detect your player on the interface.
+You may then switch to Idle once the loading screen passes, as such it's designed to prevent crashing the program.

 ##Credits